timkicker/timkicker.github.io/source/faq/index.md

 At the time of writing this, all blogs were completely done by myself.

+#### How can I support your blog?

+Share, share, share.
+If you really want to [buy me a coffe](https://www.buymeacoffee.com/timkicker) tho, i would be pretty glad.

  ####   Can I contribute to your blog as a guest writer?

 Sure!
 Just contact me and we can figure something out.